 Attribute Description Valid Values Name type The only required attribute.
-The concrete class of the component (assembly-qualified if in an assembly other than the default.)
-Any .NET type name that can be created through reflection. service A service exposed by the component.
-For more than one service, use the nested services element.
-As for type. instance-scdpstance scope - see Instance Scope. per-dependency, single-instance or per-lifetime-scope instance-o wn Ceonsthinger's ownership over the instances - see the lifetime-scope or external InstanceOwnership enumeration. name A string name for the component.
+The concrete class of the compo- Any .NET type name that can be nent (assembly-qualified if in an assembly other than the de- created through reflection. fault.) service A service exposed by the component.
+For more than one ser- As for type. vice, use the nested services element. instance-scdpstance scope - see Instance Scope. per-dependency, single-instance or per-lifetime-scope instance-o wice constaining or in the instances - see the lifetime-scope or external InstanceOwnership enumeration. name A string name for the component.
 Any non-empty string value. inject-pro peritables property (setter) injection for the component. yes, no.